MRPT/mrpt/README.md

      [MRPT/share/mrpt/datasets](https://github.com/MRPT/mrpt/tree/master/share/mrpt/datasets).
     A more complete dataset repository is [available online](http://www.mrpt.org/robotics_datasets).
   * [How to contribute](https://github.com/MRPT/mrpt/blob/master/.github/CONTRIBUTING.md) with your code for new feaures, bug fixes, etc.
+  * MRPT is used in the [MOLA modular SLAM framework](https://github.com/MOLAorg/mola/).

 ## 3. Install